kai-nehler/mantar/README.md

   across all variables.
 - `"max"`: Uses the maximum number of non-missing observations across all variables.
-- `"total"`: Uses the total number of observations in the dataset (i.e., the number of rows).
+- `"total"`: Uses the total number of observations in the data set (i.e., the number of rows).

 #### Handling Missing Data